willkg/douglas/docs/deploy_staticrendering.rst

 To render all pages in your blog, ``cd`` into the directory that contains your ``config.py`` file and run::

-   % pyblosxom-cmd staticrender
+   % douglas-cmd staticrender

 Or from any directory run::

-   % pyblosxom-cmd staticrender --config </path/to/blog_dir>
+   % douglas-cmd staticrender --config </path/to/blog_dir>

 where ``</path/to/blog_dir>`` is replaced by the path of the directory that contains your ``config.py`` file.
 For example::

-   % pyblosxom-cmd staticrender --config /home/joe/blog/
+   % douglas-cmd staticrender --config /home/joe/blog/

-Or, if the location of your ``config.py`` file is in your ``PYTHONPATH`` (an environment variable) then you can run ``pyblosxom-cmd staticrender`` from any directory without giving the ``--config`` option.
+Or, if the location of your ``config.py`` file is in your ``PYTHONPATH`` (an environment variable) then you can run ``douglas-cmd staticrender`` from any directory without giving the ``--config`` option.

-Lots of output will appear as Pyblosxom figures out all the urls that need to be rendered and then renders them.
+Lots of output will appear as Douglas figures out all the urls that need to be rendered and then renders them.